 // INSERT with RETURNING

-val newId = dataAccess.insertInto("users")
+val newId = dataAccess.insertInto("citizens")

 .value("name")